PatrickJS/NG6-starter/README.md

 * Generate boilerplate for our angular app

 ## File Structure
 We use the component approach in NG6.
 This will be a standard if using the new router in angular and a great way to ensure easy transition to Angular 2.
-Everything or mostly everthing is a component.
+Everything or mostly everything is a component.
 A component is a self contained app basically.
 It has its own style, template, controllers, routing, specs, etc. All capsulated in its own folder.
 Here's how it looks:
 ```
 client
 --app/